Scroll down to see the list.

 The Weston A. Price Foundation provides lists of producers and guidelines for the purpose of supporting consumer rights to ensure the continued supply of real food products for those who choose them.

-- The Angelus Farms – Alto (Find them on the farm by appointment due to unpredictable schedules.)
+- Angelus Farm – Alto (Find them on the farm by appointment due to unpredictable schedules.)

 - Cairnmoor Farm – Greenville (Find them on the farm for pick-up.)